TGAC/earlham-galaxytools/workflows/GeneSeqToFamily/tutorial.md

 ## GeneSeqToFamily workflow

-GeneSeqToFamily workflow can be downloaded from Galaxy ToolShed or from GitHub and then can be inported into local Galaxy or [public instance](usegalaxy.eu).
+The GeneSeqToFamily workflow can be either installed from the Galaxy ToolShed, or downloaded from https://github.com/TGAC/earlham-galaxytools/tree/master/workflows/GeneSeqToFamily and then imported into a local Galaxy or a public instance where the necessary tools are installed, e.g. [Galaxy Europe](https://usegalaxy.eu).

 # Importing input data